 The Olympic lifts and their accompanying variations are potent posterior chain builders and are far more effective than spending hours on leg curl machines.

-Reason #4 - A back wider than a barn doorThe hallmark of a unstoppable physique is the V-taper.
+Reason #4 - A back wider than a barn doorThe hallmark of an unstoppable physique is the V-taper.
 It's the look that can't go unnoticed.
 In order to build a big back, the lats must be developed.
 If not, you end up looking like a pear.

-A way to safe-guard yourself from this is to incorporate the Olympic lifts into your training.
+A way to safeguard yourself from this is to incorporate the Olympic lifts into your training.
 In order to do the snatch and clean and jerk, you must keep the bar close to the body throughout the pull - this puts isometric tension on the lats each time your pull the bar off the floor.

-With the snatch, you're essentially performing a snatch grip deadlift - similar to the reeves deadlift - that builds your lats to make you look like you're wearing a superhero cape.
+With the snatch, you're essentially performing a snatch grip deadlift - similar to the Reeves deadlift - that builds your lats to make you look like you're wearing a superhero cape.